Highly Intelligent People and Depression: A Strange Relationship

 The Emotional Blind Spots of Highly Intelligent People

 Experts tell us that highly intelligent people sometimes develop dissociative personality disorder.
-They see their lives from the outside, like a narrator who uses third-person to see with meticulous objectivity, but without feeling like they’re fully a part of it.
+They see their lives from the outside, like a narrator who uses the third-person to see with meticulous objectivity, but without feeling like they’re fully a part of it.

 Highly intelligent people and depression.

 This focus causes “blind spots.”
 It’s a concept that has a lot to do with emotional intelligence, which Daniel Goleman discussed in an interesting book by the same title.
-They’re self-deceptions, serious errors in perception.
-It’s when we choose what to focus on and what to ignore in order to avoid responsibility.

 So what highly intelligent people often do is exclusively focus on what their environment is missing.
 The things out of sync, the egotistical parts of the world, a world they can’t fit in.
-A lot of the time they don’t have emotional skills to find peace in this confusing world.
+A lot of the time they don’t have the emotional skills to find peace in this confusing world.

 Another thing we can deduce about highly intelligent people is that they are often lacking in one critical area: emotions.
 That brings us to another conclusion: maybe we should add another factor to IQ.

-We’re talking the wisdom factor, the knowledge we need to be happy in our daily lives.
+We’re talking about the wisdom factor, the knowledge we need to be happy in our daily lives.
 It’s undeniable: wisdom is so important for your self-image, self-esteem, and having a happy life.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.